younesse-cv/PatchMatch/README.txt

 @Contact: younesse.andam@gmail.com

-Desciption This project is a personal implementation of an algorithm called PATCHMATCH that restores missing areas in an image.
+Description: This project is a personal implementation of an algorithm called PATCHMATCH that restores missing areas in an image.
 The algorithm is presented in the following paper PatchMatch  A Randomized Correspondence Algorithm
                for Structural Image Editing